This post may contain affiliate links.

 When it comes to places to stay in Chiang Mai, the Dhara Dhevi Chiang Mai was one of the first luxury properties on the map.

-A 60-acre family-friendly hotel with spires, lotus ponds and teak villas, the Dhara Dhevi has been on my wish list since it was a Mandarin Oriental and considered one of the best resorts in Thailand.
+A 60-acre family-friendly hotel with spires, lotus ponds and teak villas, the Dhara Dhevi has been on my wish list since it was a Mandarin Oriental.

-The Dhara Dhevi Chiang Mai is 20 minutes from the airport and 15 minutes from the center of Chiang Mai, and you can use the hotel shuttle to get into town.
+The Dhara Dhevi Chiang Mai is 20 minutes from the airport and 15 minutes from the center of Chiang Mai.
+You can take the hotel shuttle into town.

 Check prices and availability for this luxury resort in Chiang Mai here.